 - Participants will be asked to rotate between: interviewee, interviewer, sound technician and camera person. - This exercise will introduce participants to the video camera and the skills required to conduct a video interview.
 In addition it will also introduce them to the interview process.
-They will be asked to consider how to formulate open questions (e.g. using why and how questions) as the interviewer, and how to respond to questions as the interviewee. - Interviewees will be asked to introduce themselves and will be asked to comment on their move from their native country to Canada, and more specifically Montreal. - Participants will be encouraged to base their interview around 5 guiding questions: Where do you come from?
-What are your impressions of Canada and Montréal?
+They will be asked to consider how to formulate open questions (e.g. using why and how questions) as the interviewer, and how to respond to questions as the interviewee (e.g. incorporating the question into the answer). - Interviewees will be asked to introduce themselves and will be asked to describe their move from their native country to Canada, and more specifically Montreal. - Participants will be encouraged to base their interview around some guiding questions: Where are you from?
 Why are you here?
+Who did you come with to Canada?
+What were your first impressions of Canada and Montréal?
 What do you think of Canadians?
-What is home to you?
-These questions will be provided to them on a handout, which they can use as an aid during the interview. - Please note that this process will permit the interviewee to respond to questions in their mother tongue, if they so choose. - During the interview, two participants will be selected to take photographs of the process.
+What does home mean to you?
+These questions will be provided on a handout, which can be used as an aid during the interview. - Please note that this process will permit the interviewee to respond to questions in their mother tongue, if they so choose.

+- During the interview, two participants will be selected to take photographs of the interview process.